Preparing for Back-To-School Busyness: Providing a Positive Back-To-School Experience for Your Student with Disabilities

 We all know half the fun of going back to school is the back-to-school shopping.
-Showing off new folders, pencils, and shirts help kids feel confident.
-Maybe as a parent of a child with a disability, you’re worried their clothes aren’t appropriate to their age or you aren’t sure how to shop to find modified closures or dresses specially hemmed to keep out of the wheels of a wheelchair.
+Showing off new folders, pencils, and shirts helps kids feel confident.
+Maybe as a parent of a child with a disability, you’re worried their clothes aren’t appropriate for their age or you aren’t sure how to shop to find modified clothes or dresses specially hemmed to keep out of the wheels of a wheelchair.
 Welcome to the wide world of adaptive clothing!
 Learn more about adaptive clothing and your options here.

 Be Your Child’s Advocate When It Comes to Access